chain4travel/camino-docs/docs/camino-messenger/cancellation.md

   end
 ```

+>tbc: can the Distributor reject the supplier initiated cancellation?
+Or is it only possible to accept or not respond?
+>tbc: *enforced cancellation* for some edge cases

 ### Supplier-Initiated Cancellation
 Supplier can initiate cancellations for example in case an excursion cannot take
 place due to weather conditions, etc. We will extend this section in the future